Günter Klass: Career

 Günter Klass's career began in the early 1960s.
 In 1963, Klass took part in a World Sportscar Championship event, the 1000 km Nürburgring, in which he and Sepp Greger shared a factory-entered Porsche 356 B Carrera Abarth GTL.
 In rallying, e.g., at Wiesbaden, he entered driving a private Porsche 356 B Carrera 2, with Rolf Wütherich as co-driver.
 Wütherich, a Porsche mechanic, had also been co-driver for James Dean, and was serving in that capacity during Dean's fatal car crash.
 Wütherich was badly injured in the incident.

 In 1964, Klass continued to enter road races, sometimes representing the factory and sometimes with private entries.
 At the time, Porsche's cars had a maximum capacity of 2000 cc and were considered to be underdogs in major events.
-At the Targa Florio, Klass and Jochen Neerpasch finished seventh, with veteran racer and team manager Huschke von Hanstein having been entered in the same car, without competing.
+At the Targa Florio, Klass and Jochen Neerpasch finished seventh, with veteran racer and team manager Fritz Huschke von Hanstein having been entered in the same car, without competing.
 On the Nürburgring, Klass/Greger finished fifteenth overall and third in their class.
 In the Tour de France for automobiles, Klass/Wütherich finished fourth after 2200 km in a factory-entered new Porsche 904, while at the 1000 km of Paris at Autodrome de Linas-Montlhéry, he and Robert Buchet did not finish while driving a privately entered car of the same type.

 In the 1965 World Sportscar Championship season Klass was entered into races several times by Porsche, which had not yet started the ambitious race program that would lead to the development of the 917.
 Klass did not finish the race in Le Mans, but ranked fifth both in Sebring and at the Targa Florio, and came in sixth place at Nürburgring.
 A Porsche 904 of the Swiss team Scuderia Filipinetti carried Klass to a sixth-place finish at the Schauinsland hillclimb in Germany.